Johannes Olav Fallize: Retirement

 Portrait from the Archbishop's tombstone at St. Nicholas Cemetery in Luxembourg City, Luxembourg.

 On 21 June 1922, Fallize was allowed to resign from all his duties in Norway.
 Old age and illness were given as the official reasons but one of the biographers believed that his resignation was made at the request of the Vatican, which had found him "a little too willful" and difficult.
 However, he had made the Catholic Church bigger, better and stronger in Norway, with about 2,600 believers (in 1920) in ten parishes, so, for that, he was made the Titular Archbishop of Chalcis in Graecia on 9 October 1922.
 He stayed in Bergen for the next two years but, on 25 April 1924, he moved back to Luxembourg, where he retired to the convent of St. Zita in Luxembourg City.
 He died there on 23 October 1933 at the age of 89.
-With a funeral at the Cathedral of Our Lady in Luxembourg City, he was buried at St. Nicholas Cemetery (Cimetière Notre-Dame, Liebfrauenfriedhof) in the Limpertsberg quarter in the same city on 31 October 1933.
+With a funeral at the Cathedral of Our Lady in Luxembourg City, he was buried at St. Nicholas Cemetery (Cimetière Notre-Dame, Liebfrauenfriedhof) in the Limpertsberg district in the same city on 31 October 1933.